Redirection for Erasing Memory (REM): Towards a universal unlearning method for corrupted data: Related Work

 \section{Related Work}

-\textbf{Unlearning methods.} We build upon the benchmarking selection of \cite{goelcorrective} to cover different state-of-the art approaches to unlearning and extend it with recent advances and overlooked baselines. \cite{goelcorrective} included Bad Teacher (BadT) \citep{chundawat2023can}, SCRUB \citep{kurmanji2023towards}, Selective Synaptic (SSD) \citep{foster2024fast}, fine-tuning, and retraining from scratch.
+\textbf{Unlearning methods.} We build upon the benchmarking selection of \citet{goelcorrective} to cover different state-of-the art approaches to unlearning and extend it with recent advances and overlooked baselines. \citet{goelcorrective} included Bad Teacher (BadT) \citep{chundawat2023can}, SCRUB \citep{kurmanji2023towards}, Selective Synaptic (SSD) \citep{foster2024fast}, fine-tuning, and retraining from scratch.
 BadT randomizes labels on $\mathcal{D}_{\text{f}}$ by distilling from a randomly initialized network to induce forgetting and distilling the remainder of the samples $\mathcal{D}_{\text{tr}} \setminus \mathcal{D}_{\text{f}}$.
 SCRUB alternates between a step of distillation away from the original model on $\mathcal{D}_{\text{f}}$ and a step towards the original model on $\mathcal{D}_{\text{r}}$ for model utility preservation on the remaining data.
 SSD determines disproportionately important parameters for $\mathcal{D}_{\text{f}}$ compared to $\mathcal{D}_{\text{tr}}$ in the model via the Fisher Information Matrix and dampens these parameters to induce unlearning.
-This leads to highly localized unlearning, only modifying $<2\%$ of model parameters.
-We replace SSD in our benchmarks with Potion \citep{schoepf2024potion} which builds upon SSD and is the SOTA in poison unlearning as defined by \cite{goelcorrective} (see Fig.\@ \ref{fig:framework}).
+We replace SSD in our benchmarks with Potion \citep{schoepf2024potion} which builds upon SSD and is the SOTA in poison unlearning as defined by \citet{goelcorrective} (see Fig.\@ \ref{fig:framework}).
 Potion iteratively increases the number of parameters in the model that it modifies analogously to SSD until unlearning of the poison trigger occurs.
 Potion stops unlearning as soon as it detects that the accuracy of the model on the forget set drops below a preset threshold, indicating that the poison has been unlearned.
 Fine-tuning continues to train the model on only $\mathcal{D}_{\text{r}}$, relying on catastrophic forgetting to remove $\mathcal{D}_{\text{f}}$.
 Retraining from scratch trains a new model using only $\mathcal{D}_{\text{tr}} \setminus \mathcal{D}_{\text{f}}$.
 Ascent performs gradient ascent on $\mathcal{D}_{\text{f}}$.
+NPO \citep{zhang2024negative} is an alignment-inspired loss function for unlearning that overcomes the catastrophic collapses of Gradient Ascent.
+This is achieved via a reference-model based loss calculation.